 Metageek Eye P.A.
 Wi-Fi specific packet analyzer.
-Shows your 802.11 frames in a graphical format for quick on the spot analysis. [$$] [Windows]
+Shows your 802.11 frames in a graphical format for quick on the spot analysis. [$$] [Win]

-TamoSoft CommView for Wi-Fi Affordable, professional wireless packet analysis. [$$] [Windows]
+TamoSoft CommView for Wi-Fi Affordable, professional wireless packet analysis.
+Excellent option with support for lots of inexpensive adapters for Windows. [$$] [Win]

 WiFi Explorer by Adrian Granados Not really a "packet analyzer" per se, Adrian's app does decode beacons and show all the information you'll need in the Advanced View of his app.
 Also, it's integrated with Spectrum Analyzers like MetaGeeks Wy-Spy tool!
 HIGHLY RECOMMENDED. [$$] [Mac]

 Wireshark is a free, open-source packet analyzer used for network troubleshooting, analysis.
 The most famous packet analyzer of all time!
-Here a post I did on my favorite Wireshark customizations.[FREE] [Windows/Mac]
+Works out of the box with MacOS, requires substantial fiddling to get RF Monitor mode in Windows.
+Here's a post I did on affordable ways to do RF Monitor mode in Windows.
+Here's a post I did on my favorite Wireshark customizations.[FREE] [Win/Mac]

 inSSIDer by Metageek [$$]